nationalarchives/ds-cookie-consent/docs/technical-considerations.md

 ## The banner

 * The cookie banner HTML will be included in HTTP responses based on the presence of a cookie named `cookie_preferences_set` in the HTTP request.
 If this cookie is set the value will be `true`.
 If the cookie is not set or if the value is anything other than `true`, the banner will be included.
-* The basic banner will have a link to the cookie setting page, but will be progressively enhanced to include an 'Accept all cookies' button that, when clicked, will set permissions within the `cookies_policy` and the `cookie_preferences_set` cookie via JavaScript.
+* The basic banner will have a link to the cookie setting page, but will be progressively enhanced to include an 'Accept all cookies' button that, when clicked, will set permissions within the `cookies_policy` and the `cookie_preferences_set` cookies via JavaScript.

 ## Setting cookies